 If you are looking for a throw away superficial vampire series, Interview With The Vampire isn’t the series for you.

-In the first episode when the Pont du Lacs are sitting at breakfast listen for a reference to the Mayfair witches – a fun nod to the upcoming series following the Mayfair saga.
+In the first episode when the Pont du Lacs are sitting at breakfast listen for a reference to the Mayfair witches.
+Its a fun nod to the upcoming series following the Mayfair saga.

 There are mentions of other vampires and hints that the series will be exploring other stories within the Vampire Chronicles.
 I hope that’s the case, because I really want to see some of those stories intertwined with the original story.
-There’s a maturity and depth to the series that the film could never reach because of the constraints of trying to tell these complex and dark stories in just a couple of hours.
+There’s a maturity and depth to the series that the film could never reach.
+I know that’s because of the constraints of trying to tell these complex and dark stories in just one film.
+But it always felt like something was missing from the film.
+Nothing is missing from the series.

 Interview With The Vampire Is The Start Of Something Great